laravel/docs/blade.md

 <a name="extending-blade"></a>
 ## Extending Blade

-Blade even allows you to define your own custom directives.
-You can use the `directive` method to register a directive.
-When the Blade compiler encounters the directive, it calls the provided callback with its parameter.
+Blade allows you to define your own custom directives using the `directive` method.
+When the Blade compiler encounters the custom directive, it will call the provided callback with its parameter.

 The following example creates a `@datetime($var)` directive which formats a given `$var`: